Collaborative and Efficient Fine-tuning: Leveraging Task Similarity: Appendix

 \subsection{Details on experiments}

 \paragraph{Optimization and hyperparameters} We mirror the defaults in our code for reproducibility.
-We set {LoRA rank \(\mathbf{r}\)} as 4 for all methods but FedDPA, for which we use \(\mathbf{r}/2\) to keep the total number of learnable parameters consistent.
 We used AdamW Optimizer \citep{loshchilov2019decoupled} with learning rate \(1.0\times10^{-4}\).
 Training batch size was 4, communication total rounds is set as 50, and we set local epochs between communications as 1.
-We used rouge-L score for all evaluation metrics.
+We used rouge-L and exact matching for evaluation metrics.
 For all the comparisons experiments, we used the same seed in the initialization to ensure consistency.
-We used one NVIDIA-A100/L40 for our experiments.
+All experiments were run on a single NVIDIA L40 GPU, except the large-scale experiments, which used a single NVIDIA H200 GPU.

 \paragraph{Similarity calculation protocol.} Following \citet{bai2024federated} and \citet{mishra-etal-2022-cross}, we do not use the full data for training adapters for reducing computational cost.
 For each task, we use 600 datapoints to train the task-specific LoRA adapters, starting from the same initialization.
 Empirically, we find that our similarity measure is robust to initialization and preserves the relative distance between tasks.